gilbertfrancois/gilbertfrancois.github.io/index.md

   Templates for compiling your program to disk, cassette or cartridge.

-## Howto's: Development on vintage hardware
+## Howto's: Development on a real MSX1

 - [Champ: First steps and key bindings](03_champ_1.html)

+  This page tries to be a good reference for all the keybindings and work flows.

 - [Champ: Assembler -> Basic -> Assembler roundtrip](03_champ_2.html)

+​		Hands-on example.